mpalummo/DFT-2D/C-2L/AB/nscf-pdos/PBE+VdW/README.md

 Check here https://www.quantum-espresso.org/Doc/INPUT_PROJWFC.html#idm100
 how the different angular components are reported in the files.

-You can use the script plot_pdos.py to plot p_x,p_y,p_z,s of the 4 Carbon atoms
+You can use the script plot_pdos.py to plot the contribution to the DOS of p_x,p_y,p_z,s of the 4 Carbon atoms

 python plot_pdos.py

-At the end you should have a file pdos60kpt_graphene_PBE_vdW.png  in a png format
+At the end you should have a file pdos60kpt_C2L_AB_PBE_vdW.png  in a png format
 #